-- Clauses are considered in the order given by \succ . - When considering C, one already has a partial interpretation I_C (initially $I_C = \emptyset$) available. - If C is true in the partial interpretation I_C , nothing is done. $(\Delta_C = \emptyset)$. - If C is false, one would like to change I_C such that C becomes true. - Changes should, however, be monotone.
-One never deletes anything from I_C and the truth value of clauses smaller than C should be maintained the way it was in I_C . - Hence, one chooses $\Delta_C = \{A\}$ if, and only if, C is false in I_C , if A occurs positively in C (adding A will make C become true) and if this occurrence in C is strictly maximal in the ordering on literals (changing the truth value of A has no effect on smaller clauses). - We say that the construction fails for a clause C, if C is false in I_C and $\Delta_C = \emptyset$. - We will show: If there are clauses for which the construction fails, then some inference with the smallest such clause (the so-called "minimal counterexample") has not been computed.
+- Clauses are considered in the order given by \succ . - When considering C, one already has an interpretation so far available (I_C) .
+Initially $I_C = \emptyset$. - If C is true in this interpretation, nothing needs to be changed. - Otherwise, one would like to change the interpretation such that C becomes true. - Changes should, however, be monotone.
+One never deletes atoms from the interpretation, and the truth value of clauses smaller than C should not change from true to false. - Hence, one adds $\Delta_C = \{A\}$, if and only if C is false in I_C , if A occurs positively in C (adding A will make C become true) and if this occurrence in C is strictly maximal in the ordering on literals (changing the truth value of A has no effect on smaller clauses).
+Otherwise, $\Delta_C = \emptyset$. - We say that the construction fails for a clause C, if C is false in I_C and $\Delta_C = \emptyset$. - We will show: If there are clauses for which the construction fails, then some inference with the smallest such clause (the so-called "minimal counterexample") has not been computed.
 Otherwise, the limit interpretation is a model of all clauses.